Resilience Knowledge Boosters

 Region of Attica, GR

-The Attica region in Greece faces water scarcity and drought due to its geography, overuse of water resources, in water management challenges.
-As a typical Mediterranean area, it is increasingly impacted by climate change and other global drivers.
+The Attica region in Greece faces significant water scarcity and drought challenges due to its geographical characteristics, overexploitation of water resources, and water management inefficiencies.
+As a typical Mediterranean area, it is increasingly affected by climate change and other global pressures.

 Coastal